leanprover-community/blog/posts/basic-probabliity-in-lean.md

 That is, for `mG : MeasurableSpace G` the sigma-algebra on `G`, write `CondIndepFun (mG.comap Z) hZ.comap_le X Y P`.
 As of writing this blog post, there is no shorter spelling of that fact.

-For families of function, use `iCondIndepFun`.
+For families of functions, use `iCondIndepFun`.
 For sets, use `CondIndepSet` (two sets) and `iCondIndepSet` (family of sets).
 For sigma-algebras, `CondIndep` and `iCondIndep`.

 ### Stochastic processes, filtrations, martingales